empriselab/kortex_hardware/README.md

 ```

-Before you start using the hardware interface, make sure to have the connection details including the IP address for your robot.
+Before you start using the hardware interface, make sure to have the connection details, including the IP address for your robot.
 It is preferred to have the robot and the system running ROS on the same network and connected via ethernet (especially important for torque control).
-For safety purpose, **make sure to have the e-stop next to you when testing.**
+For safety purposes, **make sure to have the e-stop next to you when testing.**

 Running instructions for testing the hardware interface:
 ```